keithpitty/kpdotcom-jekyll/index.md

 ## What do I do?

 I currently work for [Envato](https://envato.com/) as an Engineering Manager.
+I'm also Co-Founder of [RemoteRetro](https://remoteretro.io/).